-Businesses which want to apply for a liquor license/beer permit from the Texas Alcoholic Beverage Commission are required to obtain the City Clerk's signature on the form.
-The signature is obtained after completing the permit process.
+Businesses applying for a liquor license/beer permit from the Texas Alcoholic Beverage Commission are required to obtain the City Clerk's signature on their TABC form after completing the permitting process.

 The Austin City Code and City Charter are available online through the Municode website.

-Businesses and individuals doing business with the City need to file conflict of interest questionnaires with the City Clerk's office.
+Businesses and individuals doing business with the City need to file conflict of interest questionnaires with the City Clerk's office when a relevant conflict exists.
 The filed forms are online for public access.

 The City Clerk's office provides a database of candidates and voting statistics for the City's elections from 1840 to the present.
 You may access it by candidate name or election date.